 High among anyone’s memories of Golden Slippers past must be the joyous scenes after Star Thoroughbreds’ Sebring (More Than Ready {USA}) took the race under Glen Boss in 2008.

-The winner the following Saturday of the G1 AJC Inglis Sires’ Produce S. and subsequently sold for $28 million to join Widden’s stallion roster, Sebring was the perfect syndicate horse, giving his share-holders a massive return on their investment and, even more importantly, thrills that money just can’t buy.
+The winner the following Saturday of the Group 1 AJC Inglis Sires’ Produce Stakes. and subsequently sold for $28 million to join Widden’s stallion roster, Sebring was the perfect syndicate horse, giving his share-holders a massive return on their investment and, even more importantly, thrills that money just can’t buy.

 Denise Martin was working in the hospitality business in a senior role at The Regent Melbourne Hotel (now The Sofitel) in the early ‘90s when she developed a rapport with Gai Waterhouse, who stayed there on her visits to Victoria.
 It was still early days in Waterhouse’s training career at that stage, and the pair instantly realised the potential of their shared passion, acumen, flair and charisma.
 Martin consequently set up Star Thoroughbreds in 1994, syndicating horses to be trained by Waterhouse, and the rest pretty soon became history.
 Good horses started coming along at a remarkable rate.

-Danglissa (Danzero) was Star Thoroughbreds’ first true top-liner, enjoying a winning spree in Sydney’s top fillies’ races in the spring of 1999 by taking the G3 Furious S., G2 Tea Rose S. and G1 Flight S. before heading down to Melbourne to finish second in the G1 Thousand Guineas at Caulfield.
+Danglissa (Danzero) was Star Thoroughbreds’ first true top-liner, enjoying a winning spree in Sydney’s top fillies’ races in the spring of 1999 by taking the Group 3 Furious Stakes, Group 2 Tea Rose Stakes and Group 1 Flight Stakes before heading down to Melbourne to finish second in the Group 1 Thousand Guineas at Caulfield.
 The multiple stakes winners Stoway (Geiger Counter {USA}) and Kingsgate (Danzero) came to prominence shortly afterwards and kept the Star flag flying as the old century gave way to the new.

 Sebring was the horse who took Star Thoroughbreds to the very top, but he was merely one of several superstars who made 2008 a real annus mirabilis for the operation.
 While he had cemented Star Thoroughbreds’ reputation for unearthing a top juvenile, later that year two of its older stars reminded us of its ability to produce the type of tough, high-class older horse on whom the game thrives.

-That year’s G1 Epsom H. at Randwick produced a wonderful result for Star Thoroughbreds as the five-year-old Theseo (Danewin) and the four-year-old Bank Robber (Dash For Cash) filled the quinella.
-Theseo headed down to Melbourne later in the spring and landed the G1 Mackinnon S. at Flemington before subsequently landing three more weight-for-age G1s in later years.
+That year’s Group 1 Epsom Handicap at Royal Randwick produced a wonderful result for Star Thoroughbreds as the five-year-old Theseo (Danewin) and the four-year-old Bank Robber (Dash For Cash) filled the quinella.
+Theseo headed down to Melbourne later in the spring and landed the Group 1 Mackinnon Stakes at Flemington before subsequently landing three more weight-for-age Group 1s in later years.
 He ended the 2008/’09 season as Australia’s Champion Middle Distance Horse of the Year (and NSW Champion Racehorse of the Year) thus giving Star Thoroughbreds HOTY honours for the second season running following Sebring’s award of Champion Two-Year-Old Colt of Australia for 2007/’08.

 Hot on the heels of Sebring came another juvenile money-spinner, Driefontein (Fastnet Rock) who landed the Magic Millions 2-Year-Old Classic in 2012.
-The popular filly then developed into a proper trooper over the subsequent three seasons, ultimately winning five Group races including the G1 Sportingbet Classic Robert Sangster S. in Adelaide as a four-year-old.
-She even posted some fine efforts as a five-year-old in the 2014/’15 season including finishing second to Deep Field (Northern Meteor) in the G2 Tab.com.au S. at Flemington on VRC Derby Day.
+The popular filly then developed into a proper trooper over the subsequent three seasons, ultimately winning five Group races including the Group 1 Sportingbet Classic Robert Sangster Stakes in Adelaide as a four-year-old.
+She even posted some fine efforts as a five-year-old in the 2014/’15 season including finishing second to Deep Field (Northern Meteor) in the Group 2 Tab.com.au S. at Flemington on VRC Derby Day.

 In January 2014 all new recruits changed to Chris Waller’s burgeoning stable, for which nowadays Star Thoroughbreds is a major racing partner.